katherineabennett/katherineabennett.github.io/_pages/projects.md

 ## Do nearby rocky exoplanets orbiting M dwarfs have atmospheres?

-## Do nearby rocky exoplanets orbiting M dwarfs have atmospheres?

 <p>The first step toward quantifying habitability in the Galaxy is determining which rocky exoplanets have atmospheres.
 Planets orbiting the small and cool M dwarfs are the most observationally accessible to probe this question, yet they might also be the planets least likely to retain atmospheres due to the high-energy radiation environment of their host stars.
 There is a large community effort to map the dividing line between planets with and without atmospheres, and I have contributed to this question through projects on three high-profile targets:</p>

 <div style="display: flex; align-items: flex-start; margin-bottom: 30px;">